 You'll discover things that could be used for future technologies or saving lives.

-2. Paid work placement
+2. Go on a work placement

 Over half of our students go on a placement as part of their degree.

-We have 50 years of experience offering placements and links with some of the industry’s leading companies and research institutes.
+We have over 50 years of experience offering placements and links with some of the industry’s leading companies and research institutes.
 Recent employers include:

 - Culham Centre for Fusion Energy